Myanmar Quake Toll Passes 1,000 As Rescuers Dig For Survivors - UrduPoint

 - Bangkok building collapse -

-Across the border in Bangkok, rescuers worked through the night searching for survivors trapped when a 30-storey skyscraper under construction collapsed, reduced in seconds to a pile of rubble and twisted metal by the force of the shaking.
+Across the border in Bangkok, rescuers were continuing to work Saturday as a second night drew in, searching for survivors trapped when a 30-storey skyscraper under construction collapsed.

-Bangkok governor Chadchart Sittipunt told AFP that around 10 people had been confirmed killed across the city, most in the skyscraper collapse.
+Bangkok governor Chadchart Sittipunt told reporters that eight people had been confirmed dead in the building collapse so far, while at least eight others were rescued.

-But up to 100 workers were still unaccounted for at the building, close to the Chatuchak weekend market that is a magnet for tourists.
+But he said 79 were still unaccounted for at the building, close to the Chatuchak weekend market that is a magnet for tourists.

-"We are doing our best with the resources we have because every life matters," Chadchart told reporters at the scene.
+"I can't describe how I feel -- it happened in the blink of an eye," said construction worker Khin Aung.

+"All my friends and my brother were in the building when it collapsed.
+I don't have any words to say."

+The city's governor had previously told AFP that around 10 people had been confirmed killed across Bangkok, most in the skyscraper collapse.

-Thermal imaging drones were deployed to seek signs of life in the rubble, and authorities believe they have seen indications from at least 15 people.
+Thermal imaging drones were deployed to seek signs of life in the rubble -- Chadchart said that the locations of about 30 people could be ascertained by radar.

+Early on Saturday evening, a team of diggers was attempting to uncover piles of debris and reach victims under floodlights, while rescue dogs had also been brought in.

 Bangkok city authorities said they will deploy more than 100 engineers to inspect buildings for safety after receiving over 2,000 reports of damage.